stacks-network/stacks-core/docs/signer-flows.md

 worst delays the replacement.
 For the own-tenure question below, an unreachable node is instead treated as unconfirmed and the signature goes out.

-Two consequences of this being the only path that mints a signature are worth stating.
-A re-proposal handled in section 3 never signs on its own: it either recreates an acceptance we already gave or comes back here through the pre-commit re-evaluation.
-And a block whose state is already terminal can still be signed here, e.g. one that fell to `GloballyRejected` on peers' rejections and was then re-proposed and cleared every check: `mark_locally_accepted` records `signed_self` before the state move fails, so the row keeps `GloballyRejected` _with_ a signature.
-That is why the conflict queries key on the signature columns rather than on state: a signature binds whatever the state says.
-A block the group signed before our own validation returned is signed here too, late: the re-check does not treat a block as a reorg of itself (section 7).
+This is the only path that mints a signature: a re-proposal (section 3) either recreates an acceptance we already gave or comes back here.
+A row in a terminal state can still be signed here, e.g. `GloballyRejected` on peers' rejections and then cleared on re-proposal: `mark_locally_accepted` records `signed_self` even though the state move fails, which is why the conflict queries key on the signature columns rather than on state.

 > Anchors: `handle_block_pre_commit`, `conflict_still_blocks`,
 > `reorg_permit_stands`, `check_block_against_signer_db_state` (signer.rs);